Closet Basics: Part 2 Beyond the Closet. The 21st Century Storage Solution

 - Is much more convenient to use,

 - Costs little more than a closet full of organizers, and

 - Is a striking addition to any room, enhancing the value of your home.

-They were used to store foodstuffs and household implements.
-We would probably call them pantries today.
 Clothes were not hung on hangers.
-Clothes hangers did not come into use until the last decades of the 19th century when the new emphasis on sanitation and hygiene dictated that clothing be "aired" for better health.
-Before hangers, or "shoulders" as they were first called, clothes were folded and kept in a chest, clothespress, chest of drawers, or hung on hooks.
+They were folded and kept in a chest or clothes press, or hung on hooks.
 In most homes, a row of pegs next to the door was enough storage for all the clothing in the household.
 Even a very well-to-do colonial woman would have had only a few dresses.